Lake Placid, Florida

 Lake Placid is a town in Highlands County, Florida, United States.
-As of the 2010 census the population was 2,223 and in 2018 the estimated population was 2,439.
-It is part of the Sebring Metropolitan Statistical Area.
+It is part of the Sebring, Florida Metropolitan Statistical Area.
+As of the 2020 census, the population was 2,360, up from 2,223 at the 2010 census.

-The town has two nicknames: "Town of Murals" and "The Caladium Capital of the World".
+The town has two nicknames: "Town of Murals" and "Caladium Capital of the World".
 Lake Placid has 47 murals painted on buildings throughout the town, and 98 percent of the world's caladium bulbs come from Lake Placid.
 There are 14 caladium farms, spanning 1,200 acres, and these plants have been grown in the area since the 1940s.
 In 2013, Reader's Digest named Lake Placid America's Most Interesting Town.

 The town is home to the Lake Placid Tower, a closed concrete block observation tower that is 240 ft tall according to early sources or 270 ft tall according to late sources.
 However, government sources exclude a 270-foot height, allowing only a 240-foot height.

 History

-Lake Placid, which was formerly called "Lake Stearns", was chartered on December 1, 1925.
-Dr. Melvil Dewey, the inventor of the Dewey Decimal System, and the founder of the Lake Placid Club in Lake Placid, New York, proposed that Lake Stearns change its name to "Lake Placid".
+Lake Placid was formerly called "Lake Stearns" when it was chartered on December 1, 1925.
+Dr. Melvil Dewey, the inventor of the Dewey Decimal System, and the founder of the Lake Placid Club in Lake Placid, New York, proposed that Lake Stearns change its name to "Lake Placid."
 On April 29, 1927, the Lake Stearns Commissioners accepted Dr. Dewey's proposal.
 Subsequently, they submitted a request to the Florida State Legislature.
-On June 6, 1927, the community was chartered as the town of Lake Placid.
+On June 6, 1927, the community was chartered as the Town of Lake Placid.

 Geography

-Lake Placid is located in central Highlands County at 27°17′42.9″N 81°22′21.5″W (27.29525, –81.37263).
+The approximate coordinates for the Town of Lake Placid is located in central Highlands County at 27°17′42.9″N 81°22′21.5″W (27.29525, –81.37263).

 U.S. Route 27 passes through the town, leading north 16 mi to Sebring, the county seat, and south 58 mi to Clewiston.

 According to the United States Census Bureau, Lake Placid has a total area of 3.650 mi2, of which 3.599 mi2 are land and 0.051 mi2, or 1.4%, are water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of Lake Placid has a humid subtropical climate zone (Cfa).